Poornima massaging ash water into cow dung treated yarn, Kotpad, 2023

 The Kotpad Project

-HOW MIGHT INTERNATIONAL DESIGN SCHOOLS HELP TO PRESERVE AND PROMOTE TRADITIONAL KNOWLEDGE SYSTEMS?
+HOW MIGHT INTERNATIONAL DESIGN SCHOOLS HELP TO PRESERVE AND PROMOTE TRADITIONAL TEXTILE KNOWLEDGE SYSTEMS?

-A one-year collaborative project, between Istituto Marangoni Mumbai, Istituto Marangoni London, Hyderabad-based Creative Bee, and the dyeing and weaving artisans of Kotpad has begun.
+A one-year collaborative project, between Istituto Marangoni Mumbai, Istituto Marangoni London, Hyderabad-based Creative Bee, and the dyeing and weaving artisans of Kotpad took place between 2023 and 2024.
 Kotpad is a predominantly tribal village in a remote region of Odisha, India, close to the border with Chhattisgarh.
-IMM and IML were invited into the collaboration by Creative Bee, who have worked with the Kotpad artisans for many years.
-The scope of the project was agreed with all parties, and the initial fact-finding stage completed.
+IMM and IML were invited into the collaborative action research project by Creative Bee, who have worked with the Kotpad artisans for many years.
+The scope of the project was agreed with all parties, after an initial fact-finding visit completed.
 The Kotpad artisans face multiple challenges in continuing their ancient and distinctive craft: the women produce a beautiful, natural, dark red dye from the roots of the aal tree; the men weave complex and symbolic patterns and motifs, using the historic practice of pit-loom weaving.

 Lalita Samrat dyeing cotton with aal, Kotpad, 2023